jonathanvdc/cs-wasm/README.md

 ### Inspecting a `WasmFile`

 `WasmFile` is modeled after the binary encoding for WebAssembly files.
-It contains a `Sections` property that returns a `List<Section>` which you can iterate through.
+It contains a `Sections` property that returns a `List<Section>` which can be iterated through.

 If you're interested in a specific type of section, then you can use the `GetSections`/`GetFirstSectionOrNull` methods defined by `WasmFile`.
 (Or you can just throw LINQ at the `Sections` list &ndash; it's up to you.)